COSC3020/mergesort-noahvogt1/README.md

 $T(n) \in \Theta (n^2log(n))$.
 Definitly a lot slower than the regular mergesort because of the extra n iteration to keep it in place but hey I guess it'll save a little memory!

-*Also I feel as I should add this disclaimer: I am thouroughly sorry if my mergesort code is horrendous.
+*Also I feel as though I should add this disclaimer: I am thouroughly sorry if my mergesort code is horrendous.
 I feel like it would be a lot easier to understand if I had used some extra spacing, but I feel that it is semi very efficient?*